 - Inflation will average 2-5% over the next 10 years. - Interest rates will fall in the 3-6% range for 10yr Treasuries over the next several years, in line with inflation and historical experience. - The economy will grow 2-3% in real terms over the next several years. - Stocks in general will average an 8-10% return over the next 10+ years.
-Large stocks have a wider expected range of 5-10% annual returns due to elevated valuation multiples, but also the possibility of higher-than-average earnings growth.
 There is likely to be at least one big decline every decade or so.